Death toll from China blasts rises to 104, Xi urges changes

 "There is no government official willing to meet us.
 Not even one," Wang said.
 Relatives said around 25 missing fire fighters were young contract workers not part of official city fire brigades.

-After Wednesday's blasts, fire crews were criticised for using water to douse flames which may have contributed to the blasts given the volatile nature of the chemicals involved.
+After Wednesday's blasts, fire crews were criticized for using water to douse flames which may have contributed to the blasts given the volatile nature of the chemicals involved.

 Industrial accidents are not uncommon in China following three decades of fast growth.
 A blast at an auto parts factory killed 75 people a year ago.